OWASP/www-staff/policy/employee-manual.md

 An employee taking personal time off is responsible for:
 * Notifying his/her direct supervisor two weeks prior to when he/she will be absent.
 * Documenting planned time off on the shared Staff Calendar
-* meeting the expectations and requirements of the employee's position including timely and satisfactorily completing all work assignments.
+* Meeting the expectations and requirements of the employee's position including timely and satisfactorily completing all work assignments.
 * Arranging for time off on a schedule that is considerate of expected business needs.

 <a name="sick-policy"></a>